Frontier History Minute

 Helping to Celebrate America's 250th Birthday

-by remembering the Circuit Riders that with devotion to Christ, labored to care for the new nation with the Gospel.
+labored to care for the developing nation with the Gospel.

 To Encourage The Rural Church, and Their Communities